MagmaMines/VekioJS/docs/PLAYGROUND.md

 Tagline: **From Idea to Internet, in minutes**

-Use StackBlitz or local dev with:
+Use Beyoneer.xyz or local dev with:
 - `npm run build`
 - `node --watch demo.mjs`